The Elijah to Come – Matthew 14

 And Ahab told Jezebel all that Elijah had done, also how he had executed all the prophets with the sword.
 Then Jezebel sent a messenger to Elijah, saying, “So let the gods do to me, and more also, if I do not make your life as the life of one of them by tomorrow about this time.”
 And when he saw that, he arose and ran for his life, and went to Beersheba, which belongs to Judah, and left his servant there.
 1 Kings 19:1-3 (NKJV)

 Like Elijah before him, John was well known by the crowds.
-Many people were drawn from great distances to hear his messages.
-John told them of the need for repentance from their sins, and many were drawn by the Spirit to be baptized in the Jordan River to be cleansed and made ready for the imminent arrival of the Messiah.
+Multitudes were drawn to him from great distances to hear his messages.
+John taught of their need for repentance from sin, and many, convicted by the Holy Spirit, believed, then were baptized in the Jordan River.
+In this way, they were cleansed and made ready for the imminent arrival of their Messiah, Jesus.

-Also like Elijah, John did not shy away from confronting an evil king.
-As a result, John was imprisoned.
+Like Elijah, John also did not shy away from confronting an evil king.
+But as a result of his opposition, John was imprisoned.

 For Herod had arrested John, chained him, and put him in prison on account of Herodias, his brother Philip’s wife, since John had been telling him, “It’s not lawful for you to have her!”
 Matthew 14:3-4 (HCSB)

-The Lord had spared the life of Elijah from the efforts of Jezebel, but John would not enjoy the same result.
-An evil scheme by Herodias virtually forced Herod to kill John to save his own pride, and he obliged her by beheading him.
+The Lord had spared Elijah from the homicidal efforts of Queen Jezebel, but John would not enjoy the same outcome.
+An evil scheme by Herodias strongly manipulated the king, and, to save his own pride, he had John beheaded.

-The sad news of John’s death reached Jesus at a particularly busy stretch of ministry for both Him and His apostles, and He tried to retreat to give them a brief rest and recovery in the hills, but the press of the spiritually and physically hungry crowds would not permit it.
-Meanwhile, John’s disciples came to Herod to claim John’s corpse, and he was buried.
-As John had prophesied at the height of his mission, his ministry would eventually decrease, and the ministry of Jesus would continue to increase.
-But the Lord had placed John into his vital role since the earliest times.
-Speaking to His disciples, Jesus confirmed that John the Baptist was indeed the Elijah who had been prophesied to come.
+The news of John’s death reached Jesus during a particularly difficult stretch of ministry, for both for Himself and His apostles.
+He tried to retreat to give His followers some time of rest and recovery in the hill country, but the press of the crowds would not permit it.
+Meanwhile, John’s disciples came to Herod to claim John’s body, and he was buried.
+As John had prophesied at the height of his ministry, he would eventually decrease, and Jesus would continue to increase.
+But God had carefully chosen John to fill this vital role since the earliest times.
+Speaking to His disciples, Jesus confirmed that John the Baptist was, indeed, the Elijah to come, as written of by Malachi.

 12 From the days of John the Baptist until now, the kingdom of heaven has been suffering violence, and the violent have been seizing it by force.
 13 For all the prophets and the Law prophesied until John; 14 if you’re willing to accept it, he is the Elijah who is to come.
 Matthew 11:12-14 (HCSB)